croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

       - level: 1
         criteria:
           - "Discover opportunities for business and system improvements."
-          - "Delivers bigger tasks (L/XL) and solves not so well defined problems."
+          - "Deliver bigger tasks (L/XL) and analyses & provides solutions to not so well defined bysiness problems."
           - "Discuss process improvements and agree on their implementation within the team."
-          - "Proactively suggest, discuss and implement team best practices, improved ways of working."
+          - "Proactively suggest, discuss and implement team best practices & improved ways of working."
           - "Encourage continuous improvement of processes impacting the team and wider business."
       - level: 2
         criteria:
-          - "Evaluates business processes."
+          - "Evaluate business processes."
           - "Recommend efficiencies and improvements, implement changes."
-          - "Proactively raises issues and take ownership of actions."
+          - "Proactively raises issues and takes ownership of actions."

       - level: 3
         criteria:
           - ""